German line hardens after Greeks reject bailout terms

 "I don't see a strengthened negotiating position for Greece.
 Just the opposite," said Carsten Schneider, finance expert and deputy SPD parliamentary floor leader.
 "It is a position that has strengthened the radical powers in Greece and made it much, much harder for Europe to accommodate them."

-Reflecting a shift in the political mood in Germany, Schaeuble, who has become a hate-figure in Greece, saw his popularity at home surge to a new high last week, according to an opinion poll.
+Reflecting a shift in the political mood in Germany, Finance Minister Wolfgang Schaeuble, who has become a hate-figure in Greece, saw his popularity at home surge to a new high last week, according to an opinion poll.

+Sassan Ghahramani, CEO of New York-based SGH Macro Advisors, which advises hedge funds, said financial markets recognised that Germany's limits were being tested, adding: "And I think the markets would almost say 'let's ringfence this situation'."

+"The whole thing about the irreversibility of the euro and all of that -- that ship sailed a long time ago," he said.
+"Now it is: 'Can you manage through this crisis properly?'"

-(Additional reporting by Michael Nienaber and Michelle Martin; Editing by Noah Barkin and Giles Elgood)
+(Additional reporting by Michael Nienaber; Editing by Noah Barkin and Giles Elgood)